ikavodo/audio_denoising/README.md

 # Denoise Network

-This repository implements a denoising neural network for audio processing.
+This repository contains a PyTorch-based implementation of a denoising neural network for audio processing, based on the architecture proposed [here](https://arxiv.org/abs/2202.08702)[1].
 The system includes functionality for augmenting audio data of choice (See the [ESC-50](https://github.com/karolpiczak/ESC-50) environmental noise dataset submodule as an example for environmental sound recording), training one of two UNet architectures, and then using the trained model to denoise another audio file of choice.

 ---